 Our findings have implications for climate model projections of persistent summer weather extremes in the key affected regions.
-Kornhuber et al. (2020) identified hotspots that are affected by summertime amplified wave-5 (Central North America, Eastern Europe, and Eastern Asia) and wave-7 (Western Central North America, Western Europe and Western Asia) patterns.
-These regions are sensitive to simultaneous heat extremes, and to exacerbate the situation, some identified regions are also considered as global breadbasket regions.
-In summers when wave-5 or wave-7 events persist more than two weeks, the average reduction in crop production is 4% and even up to 11% on regional level (Kornhuber et al., 2020).
+Kornhuber et al. (2020) identified hotspots that are affected by summertime amplified wave-5 (central North America, eastern Europe, and eastern Asia) and wave-7 (west-central North America, western Europe, and western Asia) patterns.
+These regions are sensitive to simultaneous heat extremes, and to exacerbate the situation, some identified regions are also considered to be global breadbasket regions.
+In summers when wave-5 or wave-7 events persist more than 2 weeks, the average reduction in crop production is 4 % and even up to 11 % on a regional level (Kornhuber et al., 2020).
 In our study, for wave-5 and wave-7 events, all the aforementioned key regions are identified in our three models in terms of positive near-surface temperature anomalies.
-This gives more confidence in that those state-of-the-art climate models can be used to study present and future agricultural risks associated with such wave patterns.
-Since the strength of the near-surface temperature anomalies is underestimated, the climate models are likely to underestimate heatwaves as well.
-A potential way to adjust for this is to establish statistical links between upper-level atmospheric flows to near-surface temperatures based on observational data.
-Then use this statistical link to adjust the effect of upper-level atmospheric circulation changes in climate models under future scenarios for heatwave risks.
+This gives more confidence that those state-of-the-art climate models can be used to study present and future agricultural risks associated with such wave patterns.
+Since the strength of the near-surface temperature anomalies is underestimated, the climate models are likely to underestimate heat waves as well.
+A potential way to adjust for this is to establish statistical links between upper-level atmospheric flows to nearsurface temperatures based on observational data, then use this statistical link to adjust the effect of upper-level atmospheric circulation changes in climate models under future scenarios for heat wave risks.
 This approach is likely to be fruitful as our analyses suggest that upper-level waves are well represented across models.
-In addition, it will be important to assess how upper-level wave patterns change under future greenhouse gas forcing, in terms of position, strength and persistence, and how that would effect surface extremes.
+In addition, it will be important to assess how upper-level wave patterns change under future greenhouse gas forcing, in terms of position, strength, and persistence, and how that would affect surface extremes.

-5 Summary and Conclusions
+5 Summary and conclusions

-Our validation study shows that upper-level wave characteristics are reasonably well reproduced in three GCMs in historic AMIP runs with MMM of n.s.d. for wave-5 and wave-7 episodes being 0.99 and 0.91.
-Both the climatology and phase-locking behaviors are captured in models for wave numbers 5 and 7, as the MMM correlation values are 0.90 and 0.83.
+Our validation study shows that upper-level wave characteristics are reasonably well reproduced in three GCMs in historic AMIP runs, with MMM of n.s.d. for wave-5 and wave-7 episodes being 0.99 and 0.91.
+Both the climatology and phase-locking behaviors are captured in models for wavenumbers 5 and 7 as the MMM correlation values are 0.90 and 0.83.
 Surface temperature anomalies associated with amplified wave-5 and wave-7 patterns are weaker in models as compared to ERA5 reanalysis data.
-This bias in surface temperature anomalies during high amplitude wave-5 and wave-7 episodes is effectively removed when nudging the mid-to-upper level atmosphere.
+This bias in surface temperature anomalies during high-amplitude wave-5 and wave-7 episodes is effectively removed when nudging the mid- to upper-level atmosphere.

-In summary, for the meteorological variables analyzed in this study, we find that:
+In summary, for the meteorological variables analyzed in this study, we find that

-- Overall, v250 is the accurately represented and precipitation has the largest biases for both wave-5 and wave-7 episodes. - Prescribing soil moisture does not improve the representation of surface anomalies in t2m and prcp. - Nudging the upper-level atmosphere indicates that this is likely the prime origin of surface anomaly biases.
-We observe significant improvements from AISI and AISF runs to AFSI runs across all models and all variables.
+- overall, v250 is accurately represented, and precipitation has the largest biases for both wave-5 and wave-7 episodes; - prescribing soil moisture does not improve the representation of surface anomalies in t2m and prcp; - nudging the upper-level atmosphere indicates that this is likely the prime origin of surface anomaly biases; we observe significant improvements from AISI and AISF runs to AFSI runs across all models and all variables.

-We conclude that the relatively pronounced bias in the surface anomalies for amplified wave episodes, mainly originates from smaller biases in the upper-level atmospheric circulation.
-Our study suggests that climate models can be used to study present and future wave characteristics, but that care should be taken when analyzing the associated surface extremes.
+We conclude that the relatively pronounced bias in the surface anomalies for amplified wave episodes mainly originates from smaller biases in the upper-level atmospheric circulation.
+Our study suggests that climate models can be used to study present and future wave characteristics but that care should be taken when analyzing the associated surface extremes.